myresignationletter.co.uk FREE

 What is garden leave?

 Garden leave is when your employer asks you to stop working during your notice period while keeping you employed and paid.
 You remain bound by your contract (including any duty of confidentiality and any non-compete clauses) until your last day.
+It is commonly used in senior roles or where there is a risk of taking clients or data.

 What is payment in lieu of notice (PILON)?